heema/Podster/README.txt

 -c, --clean		Delete the podcasts and playlist
 -p, --play		Play the playlist
+-d, --download		Downloads automatically new podcasts -l, --download_limit	Limit the download speed to amount bytes per second.
+Amount is expressed in kilobytes, For example, --download_limit 20 will limit the retrieval rate to 20KB/s
--d, --download		Downloads automatically new podcasts -f, --full-catalogue	Adds the previous podcasts to your history without downloading them -h, --help		Display this text and exit
+-f, --full-catalogue	Adds the previous podcasts to your history without downloading them -h, --help		Display this text and exit